Ericsson eyes steady growth despite global downturn

 STOCKHOLM Telecoms gear maker Ericsson expects slower expansion in the more profitable services segment of its business and the same level of growth in its core mobile network equipment market, it said on Tuesday.

-Competition and increased product commoditisation have pressured prices in the industry for years.
+Competition and increased product commoditization have pressured prices in the industry for years.
 Europe's debt crisis and weaker global growth squeezed vendors further.

 The result is that Ericsson has seen profitable network sales slipping while it has gained from telecoms carriers outsourcing many of their operations, boosting sales of services like network management.